AMC Clinical Examination FAQs

-What if I want to change the Clinical examination date or transfer to another venue after confirmation of my placement?
+What if I want to change the Clinical examination date after confirmation of my placement?

-The AMC does not allow transfers to alternate examination date or venue of Clinical examination.
+The AMC does not allow transfers to alternate examination date of Clinical examination.
 However, you can withdraw from the Clinical examination any time prior to the examination - fees will apply.